-The University's unrestricted net position was a deficit \$147,531,242.85 at June 30, 2018 compared to a deficit \$149,921,605.95 in the prior year as restated (refer to Note 18 of the Notes to the Financial Statements for details).
-This \$2,390,363.10 or 1.6% change was primarily due to reduced spending in contracted services for maintenance and renovation expenses in the current year.
+The University's unrestricted net position was a deficit \$142,338,153.33 at June 30, 2019 compared to a deficit \$150,915,056.85 in the prior year as restated (refer to Note 18 of the Notes to the Financial Statements for details).
+This \$8,576,903.52 or 5.7% decrease in the deficit was primarily due to a net decrease in the net pension and net other postemployment benefits liability.
+In addition, there was an improvement in housing and dining auxiliaries (gross) and decreased spending of education technology fees compared to the prior year.